nicolasmelo1/seedify-senior-backend-coding-exercise/README.md

 - It uses NestJS and the Repository Pattern.
 - It uses Zod as the DTO validation library.
+- It uses an InMemoryStore to store the data.
+During the development, it will reset the data every time you restart the application.
+But it didn't mention any type of data persist.
 - It uses Jest for testing.
 - It uses Swagger for documentation (You can find on `/docs/`)
 - It was developed in NeoVim (I'm learning)